AlexanderSJ/gitCourse/README.md

 # gitCourse
 Mi proyecto con GIT
-THis just a TEST proyect
+This is just a TEST proyect